soodoku/data-science/graphs/ggplot2.md

 ```

 #### Shortcuts

-* But that is verbose so we use shortcuts exploiting the fact that
+* Specifying layer is verbose so we use shortcuts exploiting the fact that
 	- every geom is associated w/ default stat
 	- every stat w/ default geom
 * All shortcut functions start either with geom_ or stat_